mick2/gitskills/readme.txt

-Creating a new branch is quick AND simple AND files.
+Creating a new branch is quick AND simple and files.